astropy/photutils/docs/photutils/detection.rst

 function to find local peaks in an image that are above a specified threshold value.
 Peaks are the local maxima above a specified threshold that separated by a a specified minimum number of pixels.
+The return pixel coordinates are always integer (i.e., no centroiding is performed, only the peak pixel is identified).
 `~photutils.detection.core.find_peaks` also supports a number of options, including searching for peaks only within a segmentation image or a specified footprint.
 Please see the